 Pretreat all your potted plants with either a Mosquito Bits or Mosquito Dunks solution one week before you bring your plants indoors.

-For treating a fungus gnat problem:
+For treating an existing fungus gnat infestation problem:

 If fungus gnats start to emerge after you’ve brought your houseplants inside, you will need to use one method to kill the larvae and one method to catch flying adult fungus gnats.